harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 So, means dealing with different APIs, that each platform supports different features?

 **Yes**.
 Take *Azure Functions* as an example.
-You can quickly query information about an existing *Azure Functions* instance or create/modify/destroy another *Azure Function* instance using the  *Azure provider for Terraform*.
-However, if you talk to a local *VMWare Cluster*, you can't interact with *Azure Functions* because *VMWare* doesn't have a first class citizen of type *Azure Function*.
+You can quickly query information about an existing *Azure Functions* instance or create/modify/destroy another *Azure Functions* instance using the  *Azure provider for Terraform*.
+However, if you talk to a local *VMWare Cluster*, you can't interact with *Azure Functions* because *VMWare* doesn't have a first class citizen of type *Azure Functions*.

 ### The HashiCorp Configuration Language (HCL)